rancher/docs/content/k3s/latest/en/quick-start/_index.md

 weight: 10
 ---

->**Note:** The intent of this guide is to quickly launch a cluster that you can use to evaluate k3s.
-This guide is not intended for production environments.
-Production environments should utilize a High-Availiability solution.
+>**Note:** The intent of this guide is to quickly luanch a cluster with default options.
+It is suitable for production environments if you can accept some downtime in production (e.g. on the Edge).
+A High-Availiability solution should be utilized if down time is not acceptible.
 The [installation options](../installation) section covers in greater detail how k3s can be setup.

 > New to Kubernetes?
 The official Kubernetes docs already have some great tutorials outlining the basics [here](https://kubernetes.io/docs/tutorials/kubernetes-basics/).